ivan-golubev/coffee-modeling/README.md

 Modeling the coffee drinking process
 ------------------------------------

-Model a system that allows customers to buy coffee.
+Model a system that allows programmers to buy coffee.

 Installation
 -------------------------